 The IDEXX antibody test is not yet recognised as an official test for TB in cattle in EU legislation, however it is approved by the OIE (World Animal Health Organisation) to supplement the tuberculin skin test in cattle.
 This means that although it cannot be used as a statutory TB test in Great Britain, the Animal & Plant Health Agency (APHA) can use it in exceptional circumstances with prior consent from the herd owner.
 In Wales, the IDEXX antibody test is considered a relevant test under TB legislation, which means that APHA does not need permission from the herd owner to use the test or to remove test-positive animals.

-The IDEXX antibody test is also one of the three blood tests officially approved by Defra and Welsh Government for voluntary and statutory TB testing of South American camelids in England and Wales.
+The IDEXX antibody test is also one of the three blood tests officially approved for voluntary and statutory TB testing of South American camelids in Great Britain.

 How accurate is it?